melikaarz/deep-learning-with-python-practice/README.md

 - Model Evaluation & Validation

 ## 📌 Notes
-- Most notebooks are based on exercises and examples from the book.
+👨‍🎓 Most notebooks are based on exercises and examples from the book.
-- This repository is intended for educational and learning purposes only.
+🎯This repository is for **educational purposes**.
+📂 Contributions and improvements are welcome!